WillianFuks/BigQuery-Workshop-From-Zero-To-Half-Hero/Class01_Introduction/README.md

 As it keeps growing in popularity ([Kaggle](https://www.kaggle.com/dansbecker/getting-started-with-sql-and-bigquery) has already integrated its challenges datasets with BigQuery), knowing how to make good use of the tool can turn out to be a strong competitive advantage for undertaking new ideas and projects.

 For what it follows, we'll give a brief overview of its architecture; this is not mandatory in order to understand BigQuery and we wrote it more for those who are curious.

-If you want to skip straight to action, please refer to section [x.x](#architecture).
+If you want to skip straight into action, please refer to [Class 02](../Class02_Arrays_And_Structs/README.md).

 ## Architecture